natgo/wt-wiki-scraper/wikitext-transpiled/ground/SUB-I-II.md

 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->
 The SUB-I-II has no notable armour.
 It is dangerous to stand in the open without cover, as the SPAA can be penetrated by any tank or plane.
+The turret is open topped which can allow for weapons of any type to damage the gunner.
 The survivability of this SPAA is very low if any enemy has a direct line of sight on it.

 '''Armour type:'''